-• Pari passu with, which means equal to, all outstanding and future unsecured unsubordinated indebtedness issued by us, including our 2014 Notes (which have an aggregate principal amount outstanding of approximately \$113.4 million, plus accrued interest, as of the offering date of the Notes) and our 2022 Notes (which have an aggregate principal amount outstanding of approximately \$70.0 million, plus accrued interest, as of the offering date of the Notes).
+Place of Payment New York City and/or such other places that may be specified in the indenture interest, as of the offering date of the Notes).
 The Notes will also rank pari passu with, which means equal to, our general liabilities, which consist of trade and other payables, including any outstanding dividend payable, base and incentive management fees payable, interest and debt fees payable, vendor payables and accrued expenses such as auditor fees, legal fees, director fees, etc. In total, these general liabilities were approximately \$5.0 million as of March 31, 2017.